Maintaining Aerial Equipment’s Hybrid Systems

 The idea and purpose of hybrid machines have not really changed since their introduction, but the execution of these machines has evolved significantly along with the technology that powers them.
 Many of today’s hybrid MEWPs can offer the flexibility to be dropped onto an unimproved jobsite before a structure is built and then move indoors for finish work.
 This flexibility is what makes owning and operating these machines so attractive for rental stores and contractors.
 And, many rental owners of hybrid equipment are also realizing the total cost of ownership (TCO) benefits that come from a well-designed hybrid system.

-But, saying the words “hybrid” can create anxiety in service technicians who more familiar with diesel-powered machines.
+But, saying the words “hybrid” can create anxiety in service technicians who are more familiar with diesel-powered machines.
 Right now, there still seems to be a certain amount of fear of the unknown associated with the maintenance of hybrid systems.

 Admittedly, at the surface, the overall design concept of today’s hybrid aerial equipment, which is aimed at powerful performance with a smaller engine may seem counter intuitive.
 However, digging a little deeper into the individual machine components, service technicians will notice many similarities to diesel- and electric-powered counterparts, finding them to be simple machines to maintain.
 Service technicians will also notice some components that even reduce the need for maintenance.